scikit-rf/scikit-rf/doc/source/tutorials/circuit_synthesis.rst

 	In [144]: cpw.characteristic_impedance[:3]

-As an example, we plot
+As an example, plot the cpw's propagation constant vs frequency.
-these properties for the cpw class defined above.

 .. ipython::